China’s latest aircraft carrier enters fleet as naval competition with the US heats up

 Naval build-up

-China has built world’s largest navy, launching high-tech warships at a frenetic pace under Xi’s leadership, putting pressure on the United States and its Pacific allies to keep up.
+China has built the world’s largest navy, launching high-tech warships at a frenetic pace under Xi’s leadership as the country has become more aggressive in asserting territorial claims in the contested South China Sea and increasingly looked to project its naval power in the region and further afield.

 In terms of sheer number of ships, Beijing’s navy is now bigger than Washington’s and Chinese shipyards can churn out new builds at a far higher rate.
 But the US maintains a significant technological advantage and can field far more aircraft carriers.